nightdevil00/calos/README.md

 ### Who is calOS for?

 CalOS is directed to primarily desktop users who have some familiarity with Arch Linux and wanted to try their hand at Hyprland.
 It ships with defaults that are already very gaming-friendly (Steam especially) with a high amount of configurability.
 Productivity is not the main goal, functionality is.
 If you use your desktop PC as a glorified web browser, gaming machine or social outlet, calOS is for you.
-You can always add on whatever else you like, but at it's base default configuration, calOS is simply a really nice Hyprland skin designed to be as bare as possible so you can add your own magic. **This is essentially a starter kit for your foray into Hyprland.**
+You can always add on whatever else you like, but at its base default configuration, calOS is simply a really nice Hyprland skin designed to be as bare as possible so you can add your own magic. **This is essentially a starter kit for your foray into Hyprland.**

 ## Overview

 ### System

 * A custom hyprland.conf file with numerous keybinds and configurations.
-  - Most keybinds should just "make sense" such as Super + B launching your Browser.
-For a full list refer to the keybindings.conf file in ~/.config/hypr.
-Important ones include:
+  - Most keybinds should just *make sense*, such as Super + B launching your Browser.
+For a full list refer to the keybindings.conf file in ~/.config/hypr, or use `SUPER + K` to bring up a custom dmenu showcasing all keybindings currently active.
+Important bindings are:
   - Super + Escape to bring up your Walker dmenu for system features (toggle system settings, power menu, app launcher).
   - Super + Space shows your application launcher.
   - Super + Enter for your terminal (Alacritty).